digitaledgeit/js-service-oracle/README.md

-# servicelocator
+# service-oracle

 A service locator.

+The all-knowing Oracle knows *all* about your services!

 ### This project is a Work In Progress.
 Here be dragons!

+<small>Crap name I know, `service-locator` was taken but you can suggest something better.</small>

 ## API